languagetool-org/languagetool-org.github.io/http-server.md

 For security reasons, the server will not be accessible from other hosts.
 If you want to run a server for remote users, use the `--public` option.

-### Starting from stand-alone LT

-Start the stand-alone application and configure it (*Text Checking -> Options... -> General*) to listen on a port that is not used yet (the default port, 8081, should often be okay).
-This way LanguageTool will also be available in server mode until you stop it.

 ## HTTP Parameters and Result

 **See [the JSON API](https://languagetool.org/http-api/swagger-ui/#/default).**